Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 9.2.
 Prohibitions

-Cellular phone use, including text messaging, is prohibited while driving a University vehicle.
+• Cellular Phones.
+Using cellular phones including text messaging while driving.
 Drivers should pull off the road and park before making or answering a call, and before sending, reading, or responding to a text message.

 10. Procedures